ksnyder-mtm/ai-prompt-trainer-nonprofits/README.md

-# AI Prompt Exploration for Nonprofits
+# AI Prompt Training for Nonprofits

-An interactive web app that helps nonprofit professionals explore how AI prompting evolves from basic queries to automated workflows, using the Kitty Crochet Collective as a case study throughout.
+An interactive web app that helps nonprofit professionals learn how to create effective AI prompts - from basic queries to structured formats - using the Kitty Crochet Collective as a case study throughout.

 **🌐 Live Demo:** https://ai-prompt-trainer-nonprofits.netlify.app
 **📁 Repository:** https://github.com/ksnyder-mtm/ai-prompt-trainer-nonprofits

 ## 🎯 Overview

-This exploration tool helps nonprofit staff understand when and how to use different levels of AI tools effectively, from simple prompts to complex automations, without getting overwhelmed by technical complexity or spending beyond their limited technology budgets.
+This training tool helps nonprofit staff understand how to write better AI prompts, showing the difference between basic conversational prompts and structured frameworks like CRAFT and PCTF.

 ### Target Users
 - Nonprofit executives exploring AI adoption